jenkinsci/ghprb-plugin/README.md

 * plain credentials plugin (https://wiki.jenkins-ci.org/display/JENKINS/Plain+Credentials+Plugin)

 ### Pre-installation:
-* I recommend to create GitHub 'bot' user that will be used for communication with GitHub (however you can use your own account if you want).
+* I recommend to create a GitHub 'bot' user that will be used for communication with GitHub.
-* The user needs to have push rights for your repository (must be collaborator (user repo) or must have Push & Pull rights (organization repo)).
+* The user needs to have push rights for your repository (in a personal repository the user must be a collaborator and in an organization repo the user must have Push & Pull rights).
-* If you want to use GitHub hooks have them set automatically the user needs to have administrator rights for your repository (must be owner (user repo) or must have Push, Pull & Administrative rights (organization repo))
+* If you want to use GitHub hooks, have them set automatically, the user needs to have administrator rights for your repository ("owner" in a personal repo) or must have Push, Pull & Administrative rights (organization repo))

 ### Installation:
 * Install the plugin.
 * Go to `Manage Jenkins` -> `Configure System` -> `GitHub Pull Request Builder` section.
 * Add GitHub usernames of admins (these usernames will be used as defaults in new jobs).
 * Under Advanced, you can modify:
   * The phrase for adding users to the whitelist via comment.
 (Java regexp)